Welcome to the PCfN

 The aim of neuroaesthetics is to understand neural systems that underlie aesthetic experiences and choices.
 This includes investigating the nature and neural basis of beauty, art, design, and architecture.

-- Is there a common neural currency to beauty across different domains — e.g., bodies, nature, man-made objects, spaces?
+- Is there a common neural currency to beauty across different domains—e.g., bodies, nature, objects, spaces?

 - What distinguishes utilitarian from non-utilitarian choices?